Mam language: Dialects

-In addition to these, the dialects of Chiapas, Mexico are characterised by significant grammatical as well as lexical differences from the Guatemalan varieties.
+In addition to these, the dialects of Chiapas, Mexico are characterized by significant grammatical as well as lexical differences from the Guatemalan varieties.

 Distribution

 Mam is spoken in 64 communities in four Guatemalan departments and numerous communities in Campeche and Chiapas, Mexico.
 Neighboring languages include Jakaltek and Qʼanjobʼal to the north, Tektitek and Qato'k to the west, and Ixil, Awakatek, Sipacapense, and Kʼicheʼ to the east.